mononitogoswami/icml-structured-fm-workshop.github.io/_pages/cfp.md

 ## Call for Reviewers

 We are looking for reviewers for the workshop.
-If you would like to nominate someone (or yourself), please fill this **google form (Link TBD)**.
+If you would like to nominate someone (or yourself), please fill the **[Call for Reviewers Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe1pjelLNsrdS6Q18bg2ZH6zTbMOX5AZSqcn-0a3ITVEu95xA/viewform?usp=sharing)**.

 ## Reviewer Guidelines